ceefour/webdav-servlet/readme.txt

 REQUIREMENTS

-  JDK 1.42 or above
+  JDK 1.8 or above
-  apache-tomcat 5.0.28 or above (or similar)
+  apache-tomcat 8.5.24 or above (or similar)

 INSTALLATION & CONFIGURATION

-  -place the webdav-servlet.jar in the /WEB-INF/lib/ of your webapp -open web.xml of the webapp. it needs to contain the following:
+- place the webdav-servlet.jar in the /WEB-INF/lib/ of your webapp
+- open web.xml of the webapp. it needs to contain the following:

   	<servlet>
 		<servlet-name>webdav</servlet-name>
 		<servlet-class>
-			net.sf.webdav.WebDAVServlet
+			nl.ellipsis.webdav.server.WebDAVServlet
 		</servlet-class>
 		<init-param>
 			<param-name>ResourceHandlerImplementation</param-name>
 			<param-value>
-				net.sf.webdav.LocalFileSystemStore
+				nl.ellipsis.webdav.server.LocalFileSystemStore
 			</param-value>
 			<description>
-				name of the class that implements net.sf.webdav.WebdavStore
+				name of the class that implements nl.ellipsis.webdav.server.WebdavStore
 			</description>
 		</init-param>
 		<init-param>